pragmalang/pragma/docs/introduction.md

 This returns the `username` and `fullName` of the newly created user.
 See [The Generated API](./api/index.md) section for more details.

-For a step-by-step tutorial on Pragma, see the [Getting Started](./getting-started/index.md) chapter.
+For a step-by-step tutorial on Pragma, see the [Getting Started section](./getting-started/index.md).

 ## Why Pragma?